Pop-Up Video: Reboot

-VH1 ordered 60 new half-hour episodes of Pop Up Video that started airing on October 3, 2011.
+VH1 ordered 60 new half-hour episodes of Pop-Up Video that started airing on October 3, 2011.
 In addition to the traditional music video format, five of the most popular episodes from season one of Jersey Shore were given the pop-up treatment in spring of 2012.
 A second season aired starting on August 6, 2012.
 The series was not renewed for a third season.

 Derivatives and parodies

 Early on, the show's popularity led to several copycats, most notably on an episode of the ABC television series Sabrina, the Teenage Witch (September 19, 1997) and a series of Bell Atlantic commercials.
-Spin The Bottle, the creators of Pop Up Video, publicly derided these Pop Up imitators on its website.
+Spin The Bottle, the creators of Pop-Up Video, publicly derided these Pop Up imitators on its website.
 Some series, such as NewsRadio, Family Guy, The Drew Carey Show, Bill Nye the Science Guy, High School Musical (and its sequels), Who Wants to Be a Millionaire, Cake Boss and Kate Plus 8 also featured special or repeat episodes that employed pop-up facts.

-The History channel's series Pawn Stars and its spinoff, Cajun Pawn Stars, also employ the use of pop-up style notes when explaining the item being sold or pawned.
+The History Channel series Pawn Stars and its spinoff, Cajun Pawn Stars, also employ the use of pop-up style notes when explaining the item being sold or pawned.

 At the height of the show's popularity, MAD Magazine ran a series of Pop-Off Video takeoffs which mocked the artists, their fashions, their songs, and their music videos.

 The North American anime distributor A.D.
 Vision (ADV Films) incorporated a feature on some of its DVD releases called "AD Vid-Notes," which provided trivia and cultural notes in pop-up bubbles when the feature was turned on.
 ADV-released shows incorporating the feature included Excel Saga and Magical Shopping Arcade Abenobashi.

 A similar show is aired on the Argentine TV channel I.Sat.
 It is called Video Maní (peanut video), because the pop-ups are a 3-D rotating peanut.
 It features a series of true/false questions on things regarding the theme of the video, and after a few seconds it shows "true" or "false".
 As I.Sat is a movie channel, the videos are used as fill between movies.